denkungsart/filmmakers-api/source/index.html.md

 # API updates and backwards compatibility

 While we won't be introducing any major changes, we do plan to add new features and endpoints over time.
-This is a list of changes that we consider to be backwards compatible:
+Below is a list of changes that we consider backwards compatible:

 * Adding new fields or links to responses
 * Adding new resources or endpoints
 * Adding of new (optional) query parameters
-* Changes to the default page length for paginated resources
+* Changing the default page length for paginated resources
-* Changes to the attributes of individual fields (including adding/removing/modifying values).
-Updated lists can be retrieved via the attributes endpoint (see dedicated section).
+* Modifying the attributes of individual fields (including adding, removing, or modifying values).
+Updated lists can be retrieved via the attributes endpoint (see dedicated section)
+* Updating translations for individual attributes or skill levels

 Please bear this in mind when programming against our API, and try to ensure that these non-breaking changes don't break your code.